WyriHaximus/blog.wyrihaximus.net/source/_posts/2024-10-01-building-secure-images-with-github-actions.markdown

 This set up solves a few issues:

 - BuildX is cool, but it doesn’t let you save and load multiplatform images as docker build does
-- No images with suffixes on the registry anymore that soi it with images anyone will unlikely use directly
+- No images with suffixes on the registry anymore that soil it with images anyone will unlikely use directly
 - Only one step to push instead of two

 Note: This post is based on this [PR](https://github.com/WyriHaximusNet/docker-redirect/pull/163) on [wyrihaximusnet/docker-redirect](https://github.com/WyriHaximusNet/docker-redirect) if you just want to skip to the workflow.
 It’s a project I started to learn a ton of languages just a bit, but it got knocked into the background due to the impact the covid pandemic had on me.

 ### Set up

 The workflow needs some basic set up which includes the image name, which registries to push to, a job that does some JSON magic, and a job that will make the supported platforms available.
-(The jobs could use some polishing preferably into a way that doesn’t require an jobs.
+(The jobs could use some polishing preferably into a way that doesn’t require any jobs.
 But that is an improvement for another time.)

 ```yaml
 name: Continuous Integration